Yoozoo Games

 Yoozoo Games (trading name of Youzu Interactive) is a video game developer and publisher of browser and mobile games, primarily massively multiplayer online games (MMORPG), in Asia, Europe and North America.
 The company was founded in 2009 by Lin Qi, created GTArcade and started publishing its titles overseas in 2013, and was listed on the Shenzhen stock exchange in 2014.

 Many of its games obtain revenue from the sale of virtual goods and the majority are developed in-house.
 Its most popular international game is a browser-based MMORPG titled League of Angels.
 This game began as a stand-alone game for the Chinese market but later was adapted for a growing international market.
 The game was released in English-speaking countries in late 2013 and now has over 300 servers in operation.

 Its headquarters are in Xuhui District, Shanghai.

 History

 Lin Qi, also known as Titan Lin, was a Chinese entrepreneur and founder of Youzu Interactive.
 The company, which produces games for both its home markets and overseas markets, was acquired by Susino Umbrella in an all-stock deal in 2014.
 Lin Qi owned approximately 100.9 million shares of Youzu, which were last valued at $2.2 billion, according to Wealth-X. On December 25, 2020, Lin Qi died at age 39.
-He was allegedly poisoned on December 16 by one of his colleagues, Xu Yao, who was sentenced to death in 2024 for the murder.
+He was allegedly poisoned on December 16 by one of his colleagues, Xu Yao, who was sentenced to death in 2024 for the murder, was executed in 2026.

 Youzu Games HongKong Limited was founded in early 2013 in Hong Kong and focuses on localizing and operating massively multiplayer games in North America and Europe.
 In 2016, Youzu bought German online game developer Bigpoint for $89.7 million.